georgenturner/viability-report/the-shell-centre.md

 >“It should be noted that had we adopted a more conventional market based approach this reduction in the benchmark land value would have been more substantial.”

-In other words, the adoption of this alternative scheme as a benchmark land value produced a benchmark than even the market based approach favoured by RICS.
-As BNP were aware a lower land value benchmark provides a more favourable outcome to the planning authority, but when acting for the planning authority BNP did not insist on this approach.
+In other words, the adoption of this alternative scheme as a benchmark land value produced a benchmark land value higher than even the market based approach favoured by RICS.

+As BNP were aware, a lower land value benchmark provides a more favourable outcome to the planning authority. but when acting for the planning authority BNP did not insist on this approach.
 Why?
 I do not know, however it is impossible to argue that the benchmark chosen provided the best outcome for the public.
 It certainly did not follow the RICS guidance.

 In terms of planning policy the approach is also strange.
 Planning policy has a presumption in favour of sustainable development, it does not have a presumption in favour of any particular development proposal.
 For that reason if a development is viable then the planning authority should have every right to turn around to the developer and say - listen, if your new proposal is unviable, feel free to go ahead and build the other one.

+Had the planning authority done this in the case of the Shell Centre, they would have achieved a far less damaging development which was more alligned to planning policies and so to meeting the needs of the city.